 Wanna lose weight but you’re too lazy to work-out ?
 The easiest solution is to KILL WHITEY!
 No, not white PEOPLE.
 (I love them.
 They’re the homies.)
 I mean eliminate white foods from your diet.
 Say no to white salt, white sugar, white potatoes, white bread, white pasta, & white rice.
 The really nutritious foods in the Kingdom are colorful.
 Most white foods have been processed, bleached, & do not digest well in our system.
 (Hence, the muffin top.)
 For maximum health & digestion, try to eat vegetables from every single color of the rainbow each week.
 And when you get the urge to have some white starch or bleached chemical seasoning, consider these alternatives.

-white sugar –-> real grade B maple syrup, agave nectar, or at the very least, organic cane sugar
+-> real grade B maple syrup, agave nectar, raw honey (is not vegan though), or at the very least, organic cane sugar

-white bread –-> whole multi-grain bread (not fake wheat-colored bread), gluten-free grain bread, or chapati
+-> whole multi-grain bread (not fake wheat-colored bread), whole wheat sprouted bread, fermented sourdough bread, gluten-free grain bread, or chapati

-white rice –-> jasmine rice, brown rice, quinoa, or cous cous ...
+-> jasmine rice, brown rice, black rice, quinoa, or cous cous

 Whenever I tell someone I’m a vegan vegetarian they respond with, “OK, but you eat chicken, right?”
 No, I reply.
 I don’t eat animal products.
 I’m a vegetarian.
 They say “Oh, but you eat fish at least, right?”
 NO!
 I’m a vegetarian.
 I eat VEGE-tation.
 Defeated they then ask,“Umph, then what DO you eat?”
 So here are examples of what I may eat in a day: